Categories

 Camera: Sony A7C II (£2,099)

 The Sony A7C II is the best single-camera choice for finance creators in 2026.
-Full-frame sensor, best-in-class autofocus (tracks your eyes through blinks and glasses reflections), 4K 60p recording, and a compact body that disappears into any set design.
-Pair it with a 35mm f/1.8 prime for clean talking-head framing with natural background blur.
+Full-frame sensor, best-in-class autofocus that tracks your eyes through blinks and glasses reflections, 4K 60p, and a compact body that disappears into any set design.
+DPReview rates it as competitive for years to come — just know it’s a single-card-slot body that gets front-heavy with big zooms, so it’s happiest paired with a 35mm f/1.8 prime for clean talking-head framing with natural background blur.

-Budget alternative: Sony ZV-E10 (~£700) produces 80% of the A7C II’s quality at 30% of the cost.
+Budget alternative: the Sony ZV-E10 (~£700) produces most of the A7C II’s quality at a fraction of the cost — its autofocus is class-leading for solo work, with the caveat that there’s no IBIS.
 Fine for starting channels until revenue justifies the upgrade.

 Audio: Shure SM7B + Cloudlifter CL-1 + Focusrite Scarlett 2i2 (£600)

-Audio is where finance channels actually differentiate from amateurs.
+Audio is where finance channels actually separate from amateurs.
 The Shure SM7B is the broadcast standard used by Joe Rogan, most Fortune-500 corporate podcasts, and every major finance channel I’ve audited.
-It rejects room noise, handles sibilance well, and delivers the warm, authoritative vocal tone viewers associate with expertise.
+Reviewers rate its off-axis rejection — it shrugs off room noise, handles sibilance well, and delivers the warm, authoritative tone viewers associate with expertise.

-The SM7B needs more preamp gain than most budget interfaces can cleanly provide.
+The catch, and the honest reason for the two extra boxes: the SM7B is famously quiet and needs far more clean gain than most budget interfaces provide.
 The Cloudlifter CL-1 adds +25dB of clean gain before the signal hits your interface, preventing the hissy, thin sound that plagues SM7B setups on cheap preamps.
-Pair with a Focusrite Scarlett 2i2 4th Gen for clean conversion.
+Pair it with a Focusrite Scarlett 2i2 4th Gen (whose high-gain mode helps too) for clean conversion.

 Lighting: Aputure Amaran 200d S + 60x90cm Softbox (£450)

-The Aputure Amaran 200d S provides enough output to shape light through a softbox and still have headroom.
-A 200W COB is overkill for a small room but you’ll want the headroom as you add fill or backlight.
+The Aputure Amaran 200d S gives you enough output to shape light through a softbox and still have headroom.
+Reviewers rate the Amaran line’s colour and value; the one thing to know for a talking-head setup is that the 200d’s fan runs a little louder than the 100d, so keep it off-axis from a sensitive mic.
 Mount it on a C-stand at 45° to your face, slightly above eye level, with a 60x90cm softbox for flattering, broadcast-quality key light.

-Add a single Aputure MC as a rim/hair light and you have a proper 2-point setup for under £500 total.
-Don’t spend more until this setup is genuinely limiting you.
+Add a single Aputure MC as a rim/hair light and you have a proper two-point setup for under £500.
+Owners rate the MC as a superb accent light — it’s too small to be a key on its own, which is exactly the job here.
+Don’t spend more until this setup is limiting you.

 Set Design: £300–£800